huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Boggle
 - [ ] Chutes and Ladders

-#### March 31, 1848 is wildly considered to be the start of what movement?
+#### March 31, 1848 is widely considered to be the start of what movement?

 - [ ] Mormonism
 - [x] Spiritualism